 If you are experiencing a headache due to a migraine, lying down for some time in a dark room without any sound will help to bring down the pain.
 Avoid crowds

 If you are experiencing a headache due to sinus, using a humidifier and inhaling steam can help.
 A warm compressor around the eyes and nose can also be helpful to reduce the pain

 If you are experiencing tension related a headache, lying down in a dimly lit, noiseless room applying a cold compressor in the forehead and eyes will help you to relax and reduce the discomfort of a headache

 Drink plenty of water and eat food that digests easily.
 Eating small meals at short intervals will help to maintain normal blood sugar levels and will help to reduce the pain

 Take a warm shower.
 This will help the nerves to relax faster

 Head massage will also help to reduce the pain

 Precautions To Take When Headache Strikes During Pregnancy

 You may take some steps before pregnancy to reduce headaches.
 Though they may be effective, they are not safe when you are pregnant.
 Here are some of the Don’ts you should follow during pregnancy:

 When you are pregnant, consult your doctor if a headache worries you irrespective of its severity.
-Despite the fact that most headaches do no harm during pregnancy, some of it can be an indication of an underlying problem.
+Even though most headaches do not harm the pregnancy, some of it can be an indication of an underlying problem.
 Likewise, discuss with your doctor before undergoing any treatment even it is herbal or natural cures.